How To Preserve Jewelweed With Jewelweed Ice Cubes

 How To Preserve Jewelweed With Jewelweed Ice Cubes | Growing Up Herbal | Be prepared for poison oak or ivy rashes, even in the dead of winter with these jewelweed ice cubes.
 You'll be so glad to have them on hand!

 To make the concentrated jewelweed ice cubes, you’ll need a juicer (this is the one I have) and a lot of small jewelweed plants.
-Now, when I say “small” jewelweed plants, I don’t necessarily mean short… I mean the stem should be no thicker than your pinky finger.
-The thicker they are, the more fibrous they are, and that’s going to make the juicing process longer and harder.
+Now, when I say “small” jewelweed plants, I don’t necessarily mean short… I mean, the stem should be no thicker than your pinky finger.
+The thicker they are, the more fibrous they are, making the juicing process longer and harder.

-To make your ice cubes, simply run the jewelweed plants through the juicer, and collect the green slime that comes out, tossing the fibrous parts into the compost bin or use it as plant mulch.
-Next, that the green slime, put it in an ice cube tray, and freeze it for 24 hours.
-After 24 hours, remove the jewelweed ice cubes from the tray, and store them in a container in the freezer until you need them.
+To make your ice cubes, run the jewelweed plants through the juicer and collect the green slime that comes out.
+Toss the fibrous parts into the compost bin or use them as plant mulch.
+Next, take the green slime, put it in an ice cube tray, and freeze it for 24 hours.
+After 24 hours, remove the jewelweed ice cubes from the tray and store them in a container in the freezer until you need them.

-To use them, simply let one or two dethaw in the refrigerator, and use like you would fresh jewelweed.
+To use them, simply let one or two de-thaw in the refrigerator and use them like fresh jewelweed.

 Diluted Jewelweed Ice Cubes